 Another study, published in Neurology, backs up this claim; researchers in this study found that participants who followed a Mediterranean diet (which contains many omega-3-rich foods like fish and nuts) had a lower risk for cognitive impairment.

 With all this in mind, it is important that people who are trying to lose weight get enough healthy fats into their diet — even when they’re in a calorie deficit.
-According to most nutrition experts, the average person should get 20-35% of their daily calories from fats.5 However, some physique competitors may narrow down that range to 15-30% when they’re on a calorie deficit.6
+According to most nutrition experts, the average person should get 20-35% of their daily calories from fats.7 However, some physique competitors may narrow down that range to 15-30% when they’re on a calorie deficit.8

 Protein Requirements & Its Roles in Health

 Every cell in the human body is made from protein, which is why it’s such an essential nutrient for muscle development and maintenance.
-Fitness and nutrition experts constantly sing the praises of protein, and with good reason: it can help gym goers build muscle when they eat excess calories and it can help them lose weight when they’re in a calorie deficit (that’s why protein-rich dishes like chicken and rice are good for weight loss).7
+Fitness and nutrition experts often emphasize the importance of protein, and for good reason: it aids in muscle building when consumed in excess calories and supports weight loss during a calorie deficit.
+This is why protein-rich meals such as chicken and rice are beneficial for weight loss.9

-There is a wealth of research to show that a lack of protein can lead to uncomfortable symptoms and health conditions, including poor focus, food cravings, and wounds that are slow to heal.9
+There is a wealth of research to show that a lack of protein can lead to uncomfortable symptoms and health conditions, including poor focus, food cravings, and wounds that are slow to heal.11

 Research from Clinical Nutrition discovered that insufficient protein intake can have a marked effect on muscle strength and performance in elderly individuals — and while that study focused on the elderly, its results show just how valuable protein is for overall health and physical strength.